Doodleverse/segmentation_gym/README.md

 A toolbox to segment imagery using a residual UNet model.
 This repository allows you to do three things:

 * Use an existing (i.e. pre-trained) model to segment new sample imagery using provided model weights
-* Create a tfrecords dataset to train a new model for a particular task
+* Create a dataset to train a new model for a particular task
-* Train a new model using your new tfrecords dataset
+* Train a new model using your new dataset

 ## Navigation